NIMH-SCCN/callicog/docs/experimental design.md

 ### Hierarchy

 CalliCog uses a special hierarchy that must be understood to design or run experiments.
-Modifcations at each level of the hierarchy allows for fine control of automated training protocols, from adjustments of a visual stimulus through to a behavioral task and the criteria for automated task progression (i.e. the progression criteria).
+Modifications at each level of the hierarchy allows for fine control of automated training protocols, from adjustments of a visual stimulus through to a behavioral task and the criteria for automated task progression (i.e. the progression criteria).
 Each level is summarised below:

 - **Stimulus:** A visual stimulus presented to the test subject.
 Example: "A red square"
 - **Window:** A visual display presented to the test subject on a touchscreen for a duration, usually containing Stimuli.
 Example: "Display containing a red square"